masssubash240/GHOST-Matrix-.-RAT-/README.md

-# 🔍 JARVIis - Advanced Remote Administration Tool
+# 🔍 TROJAN - Advanced Remote Administration Tool
 JARVIS is a sophisticated Python-based remote administration and system monitoring tool designed for legitimate security research, authorized penetration testing, and educational purposes.
 The tool leverages Telegram's Bot API to provide a secure command-and-control interface for remote system management.

 **Primary Use Cases:**